c0mrade12211/GoTransfer/README.md

 # File Transfer Application

-This is a simple file transfer application written in Go that allows you to transfer files between a client and a server using TCP protocol.
+This is a simple file transfer application written in Go that allows you to transfer files between a client and a server using TCP,HTTP protocol.

 ## Usage